 The more information and documentation that you can provide at the outset, the more streamlined the probate process.

 Talk to someone today

 Even if you’re the executor of a simple will which leaves property to a family member(s), there are legal steps that are required in order to distribute these assets.
 Probate can take some time which can make handling family dynamics very difficult.
 Frequent family communication regarding the probate process and timeline is very important in order to avoid or diffuse any issues that arise from settling the estate.

-The San Diego Law Firm of David W. Foley, attorney for Probate Court in California, can provide objective advice and counsel which can help to diffuse potential conflicts among family members during the probate process.Schedule your FREE Consultation
+The San Diego Law Firm of David W. Foley, attorney for Probate Court in California, can provide objective advice and counsel which can help to diffuse potential conflicts among family members during the probate process.Schedule your Consultation